scvalex/ltc/docs/interim.md

 \label{sec:motivation}

-Current systems such as distributed version control systems (DVCS), traditional databases (DBMS), and modern NoSQL data stores are unsuitable for such situations because they make tacit assumptions about the communications medium.
-We discuss these assumptions in detail in Section \ref{sec:dtn}, but, broadly speaking, these systems assume that the communication channel uses a protocol, with strong reliability and ordering guarantees, such as TCP/IP.
+Data replication is a problem tacked in by Distributed Version Control Systems (DVCSs), traditional databases (DBMSs), and modern NoSQL data stores.
+Such current systems are unsuitable for some situations because they make tacit assumptions about the communications medium.
+We discuss these assumptions in detail in Section \ref{sec:dtn}, but, broadly speaking, these systems assume that the communication channel uses a protocol such as TCP/IP, which has strong reliability and ordering guarantees.

 Unlike other systems, LTc makes only the following explicit assumptions.
 First of all, nodes\footnote{when speaking of nodes, we